microsoft/CanadianBuildingFootprints/README.md

 ## FAQ
 #### What the data include:
-@Nikola
-125,192,184 building footprint polygon geometries in all 50 US States in GeoJSON format.
+12,663,475 building footprint polygon geometries from all Canadian provinces and territories in GeoJSON format.

 #### What is the GeoJson format?
 GeoJSON is a format for encoding a variety of geographic data structures.